quantum-tinkerer/pydacp/README.md

 A python package to compute eigenvalues using the dual applications of Chebyshev polynomials algorithm.
 The algorithm is described in [SciPost Phys.
 11, 103 (2021)](https://scipost.org/SciPostPhys.11.6.103).

 This package implements an algorithm that computes the eigenvalues of hermitian linear opeators within a given window.
 Besides the original algorithm, we also provide a way to deal with degeneracies systematically, and remove the need of prior estimations of the number of eigenvalues.
+The algorithm is useful for large, sufficiently sparse matrices.

+This is an experimental version, so use at your own risk.

 ## Content